 As well as serving humongous slices of their signature Bertha cake, Get Baked makes luxurious pies to order.
 Flavours include the likes of Lemon Meringue, Mississipi Mud, Caramel Fudge Brownie, Biscoff, Birthday Cake, Banoffee and even a Frankenpie (a mix of 10 different pie slices).

 If you can’t wait til Get Baked arrives in Manchester, get ordering here.
-Stay tuned for more updates on this dreamy new opening.
+Get Baked Manchester opening hours are Monday to Sunday, 12pm-10pm.